 - What is the impact of price changes on advertising ROI?

-As Amazon introduces new capabilities, these brands are at the fore-front of testing and leveraging these capabilities to their advantage before others do.
+As Amazon introduces new capabilities, these brands are at the forefront of testing and leveraging these capabilities to their advantage before others do.
+They are becoming proficient in powerful new tools like Amazon Marketing Cloud, which allows them to track Customer Life-Time Value (CLTV), New-To-Brand metrics for Sponsored Products ads, multi-touch ad attribution, and much more.

 In summary, brands that win on Amazon are nimble, they take calculated risks, they are constantly experimenting and are trying to unlock value from every available signal / data set.